Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 https://www.nytimes.com/2016/12/13/us/politics/russia-hack-election-dnc.html [nytimes.com]

 Preparing for a new campaign?
-(Score:2)
+(Score:3)

 Re: (Score:2)